The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Additional Experiments

 \subsubsection{AUCROC for different uncertainty thresholds \(\delta\)}

-For completeness, we also report AUCROC scores for thresholds \(\delta\) other than \(\log(2)\) across all datasets (\Cref{tab:aucroc_scores_thresholds}).The higher values observed on AmbigQA\(^*\) are largely explained by its considerable proportion of near-zero entropy ground-truth samples.
+We also report \textbf{AUC-ROC}, where for a given threshold \(\delta\) we measure the separation between uncertain (\(EU \geq \delta\)) and certain (\(EU < \delta\)) samples.
+The results for different thresholds \(\delta\) are in (\Cref{tab:aucroc_scores_thresholds}).The higher values observed on AmbigQA\(^*\) are largely explained by its considerable proportion of near-zero entropy ground-truth samples.